neftjs/neft/file.coffee.md

 							inputFuncs.set prop, val
 					for prop, val of viewFuncs
 						inputFuncs.set prop, val
+				else
+					# attrs
+					viewAttrs = @node.attrs
+					for prop, val of inputAttrs
+						if viewAttrs[prop] is attrs[prop] is undefined
+							inputAttrs.pop prop
+					for prop, val of viewAttrs
+						if attrs[prop] is undefined
+							if val isnt undefined
+								inputAttrs.set prop, val
+					for prop, val of attrs
+						if val isnt undefined
+							inputAttrs.set prop, val

 				File.onBeforeRender.emit @
 				emitNodeSignal @, 'neft:onBeforeRender'
+				@storage?.onBeforeRender?()

 				# inputs
 				for input, i in @inputs